nadir-tabouni/Lumen/docs/technical-docs/reference.md

 **Sample output:**

-+ Redirects to the /dashboard page.
++ Redirects to the /learning hub page.

 ---
 ### `logout()`